ObjectModules/deploy/Mapping.md

 Here is the diagram is look like:

 ![Fishbone Diagram](https://tophyipmonitor.files.wordpress.com/2015/10/fishbone.png)
-One thing you shall note about spreading is that our concept is work only with a new unique process.
+One thing you shall note about _[[a spreading|[Mapping]-Spreading]]_ is that our concept is work only with a new unique process.
 Whenever it found the same identical process than the one which is already take a place will do its own spreading and open a new place for the said process.

-On the next step the spreading will take the comparison process which will let the one that has a better result to take the place on the main process.
+On the next step the spreading will take the _[[a comparison|[Mapping]-Comparison]]_ process which will let the one that has a better result to take the place on the main process.
 This kind of spreading will remain the whole system to stay on its behavior as a unique process.

 Therefore the concept will allow an unlimited number of spreading.
 You can see that you may go into a wider or a global problem solution whatever you want.
 Get them all into small pieces that you or your team can cope with.
 Settle them one by one.